ccarvalho-eng/nvim-configs/README.md

 - `<leader>q`: Quick quit
 - `<C-h/j/k/l>`: Navigate between windows (replaces the need for `<C-w>` prefix)
 - `<leader>cp`: Copy the current file path to clipboard
+- `<leader>r`: Toggle between number and relativenumber
+- `<Esc>`: Clear search highlighting

 These mappings are designed to speed up common operations and reduce the need for mode switching.

 ## Plugins

 The configuration uses several plugins to enhance functionality.
-Here's a detailed breakdown of each plugin and how to use it:
+Here's a detailed breakdown of key plugins:

 ### Startify
 - Provides a custom start screen with recently edited files, sessions, and bookmarks
 - Customized with an Assassin's Creed theme
 - Access by running `:Startify` or automatically when opening Neovim without a file
-- Navigate using j/k and press Enter to open a file or session

 ### NERDTree
 - File explorer for easy navigation of project structure
 - Toggle NERDTree: `<leader>n`
 - Find current file in NERDTree: `<leader>f`
-- Use j/k to navigate, o to open/close directories, s to open file in a split

 ### FZF (Fuzzy Finder)
 - Rapidly search for files, buffers, and more
 - Find files: `<C-p>`
 - List buffers: `<leader>b`
-- Use Ctrl-j/k to navigate results, Enter to open, Ctrl-t/v/x to open in tab/vertical split/horizontal split

 ### ALE (Asynchronous Lint Engine)
 - Provides linting and formatting for various languages
-- Fix issues: `:ALEFix`
-- Check for issues: `:ALELint`
-- Navigate between errors: `]d` (next error), `[d` (previous error)
+- Configured to fix issues on save for supported languages

 ### CoC (Conquer of Completion)
 - Provides autocompletion, code navigation, and language server features